alexforencich/cocotbext-axi/README.md

     axi_master = AxiMaster(AxiBus.from_prefix(dut, "s_axi"), dut.clk, dut.rst)

-The modules use `cocotb.bus.Bus` internally to automatically connect to the corresponding signals in the bus, presuming they are named according to the AXI spec and share a common prefix.
+The first argument to the constructor accepts an `AxiBus` or `AxiLiteBus` object.
+These objects are containers for the interface signals and include class methods to automate connections.

 Once the module is instantiated, read and write operations can be initiated in a few different ways.